bdurand/async_http_pool/README.md

 For Sidekiq integration, see the [patient_http-sidekiq](https://github.com/bdurand/patient_http-sidekiq) gem which provides workers, lifecycle hooks, crash recovery, and a Web UI built on this library.

 For Solid Queue integration, see the [patient_http-solid_queue](https://github.com/bdurand/patient_http-solid_queue) gem which provides similar functionality for Solid Queue.

+When using an integration gem, you can use the [standard interface](#standard-interface) to make requests without coupling your code to the underlying processor or task handler implementations.

 ## Installation